“Don’t reinvent the wheel.”

 I am not here to build production-ready software.
 I am here to build Skeleton Projects.

-A Skeleton Project is a stripped-down, raw implementation of a complex piece of technology.
-It is the “bones” of the software, devoid of the flesh, skin, and safety features that make modern tools user-friendly and probably production ready.
+That means stripped-down, raw implementation of a complex piece of technology.
+It is the “bones” of the software, no flesh, skin, or make up.
+Explicitly not production-ready.

-If I want to understand how a Game Engine works, I won’t follow a Unity tutorial.
-I will write a renderer, a loop, and a physics update function from scratch.
-If I want to understand interpreters, I will write a parser that can do basic math, even if it crashes on a syntax error.
+This started in 2018 when I wanted to understand game engines.
+Unity tutorials weren’t enough!
+I needed to go lower level.
+So I started working on a renderer, game loop and simulation from scratch.
+Next I wanted to understand interpreters, So I’ll write a parser that can do basic math, even if it crashes on a syntax error.

 What’s Coming